bonjourarcade/bonjourarcade/SCREENSAVER_README.md

 ### Button Functions
 - **🔄 Screensaver Mode**: Returns to `/screensaver/` launcher page
 - **⏹️ Disable Screensaver**: Stops screensaver mode but keeps current game running
+- **⏭️ Next Game**: Manually advance to next random game (enabled after 60 seconds)

+### Next Game Button Cooldown
+The Next Game button is **disabled for the first 60 seconds** of each game to:
+- Prevent users from skipping games too quickly
+- Ensure each game gets a fair chance to be played
+- Maintain the intended screensaver rhythm
+- Allow users to properly evaluate each game

 ## Technical Implementation